IHE/ITI.SeR/SeR.md

-In this use case the MHD Document Consumer actor is grouped with IUA Authorization Client actor and uses the data provided by the IUA Authorization Server which identifies the Requester Entity and further information required for Access Decisions (user role, user institution, etc.).
+In this use case the MHD Document Consumer actor is grouped with IUA Authorization Client actor and uses the data provided by the IUA Authorization Server which identifies the Requester Entity and further information required for Authorization Decisions (user role, user institution, etc.).

 In addition the MHD Document Responder is grouped with the IUA Resource Server to